 Vitamin C is there in a small amount but it doesn’t hurt to have a little extra when your body is stressed.
 Vitamin D has an antioxidant effect and prevents damage to your cells from environmental stressors.

-Skim & Non Fat Powdered Milk Is Not The Best For Major Prepping
+Skim & Non Fat Milk Powder Is Not The Best For Major Prepping

 If you find a good deal that is one thing but if you have a choice, choose to put back whole milk.
 While you may be watching your diet in your regular life, in a survival situation, calories and fat are something you might need a bit more of to maintain your physical condition and stay warm during the colder months.